Resources

 Relative Humidity

-The dimensionless ratio of the actual vapor pressure of the air to the saturation vapor pressure (abbreviated RH).
-Percent relative humidity is expressed as the product of RH and 100.
-For example an RH of 0.30 is a percent relative humidity of 30%.
+The ratio of the air’s actual water vapor pressure to its saturation vapor pressure (RH), usually expressed as a percentage — an RH of 0.30 is reported as 30%.

 Repeatability